hussainbinfazal/EDUSITY/README.md

 Cross-Browser Compatible: Tested across modern browsers for consistent experience SEO Ready: Proper meta tags and semantic structure for search engine optimization

-📸 Screenshots
-Add your screenshots here to showcase the design and responsive behavior 🌐 Live Demo
-View Live Demo <!-- Replace with your actual demo URL -->
 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.